 The Edith Fuerstenberg, Naomi Fuerstenberg, and Simon Fuerstenberg Fellowships are awarded to University of Chicago students in all fields of study who also have pursued, are pursuing, or have expressed an intention to pursue Jewish theological seminary training.
 The fellowship may also be awarded to students with financial need.
 While students in all fields are encouraged to apply, priority will be given to those pursuing Jewish Studies, broadly defined.
 Fellowships of up to $12,500 each are awarded to defray research and living expenses during the award period (July 1-June 30).
-The deadline is Monday, April 15, 2019 at 5pm CST.

 - Students of any citizenship may apply.

 - Students who have previously received a Fuerstenberg Fellowship may re-apply in subsequent competitions but renewed funding is not guaranteed.

 - Must have a UChicago transcript at the time of application.

 By April 14, 2023 at 5:00 pm CST, applicants must submit the following materials to Maggie Kurkoski, Assistant Director of Fellowships in UChicagoGRAD, via e-mail at firstname.lastname@example.org .
 Selection decisions are generally announced by June 1.

 - Fuerstenberg Application and Financial Summary Form (Click here: Fuerstenberg Application)

 - One-page statement (500 words or less) that describes the applicant’s research interests and how the Fuerstenberg Fellowship will assist in reaching academic goals;